rackerlabs/rackspace-how-to/content/cloud-databases/managing-backups-for-cloud-databases.md

 backups for databases in your account.
 The following details are displayed:

 - The backup name assigned by the user
-- The instance that was backed up.
+- The instance that was backed up
 - The region where the instance was created
 - The type of database that was backed up
 - The date the backup was created